samuelroland/PCO-Labo3-Usines/report.md

 - the stocks for the neededResources == 0
 - we have enough money to order the resources

+We declared a const variable `qty` initialised to 1 as it corresponds to the requested quantity for the trade.

 We've chosen to create a shuffled copy of Wholesalers vector to prevent from always buying from the first sellers in the vector.
 If the conditions allow for an order, we can proceed to iterate through the shuffled Wholesalers vector to see who can sell us the item and call `Wholesaler::trade` on them.
 Once we've found the seller, we continue to decrement the price of the transaction from our fonds and increment our stocks.